-In order to be eligible to become accredited, an applicant institution in one of the six New England states must demonstrate that it meets the Requirements of Affiliation (100).
+In order to be eligible to become accredited, an applicant institution must demonstrate that it meets the Requirements of Affiliation (100).
 An institution of higher education may be said to be affiliated with the Commission only after it has achieved candidacy (pre-accreditation) or accredited status.

 The length of time from candidacy to accreditation depends on a number of factors, including how long the institution has been in operation and its compliance with the Requirements of Affiliation.
 Once candidacy is achieved, an institution must progress to accreditation within five years.
 Colleges and universities seeking to affiliate with the Commission should review the following documents:

 - The Meaning and Criteria of Candidacy (4a)

 - Becoming Accredited: A Guide for New England Institutions

 - Requirements of Affiliation (100)*